Walgreens and Howard University College of Pharmacy

 • On-site interview (upon invitation)

-• Presentation at on-site interview on a topic related to community pharmacy
+• Presentation at on-site interview on a topic related to specialty community pharmacy

 • Registered with the National Matching Service (NMS)